meganz/mpenc_doc/source/engineering.rst

 may be improved independently from the others, and from HybridSession.
-We may also replace the cryptographic primitives within each component - e.g. DH key exchange, signature schemes, hash functions and symmetric ciphers - as necessary, based on the recommendations of the wider community.
+We may also replace the cryptographic primitives within each component - e.g. DH key exchange, signature schemes, hash functions and symmetric ciphers - as necessary, based on the recommendations of the cryptography community.

 For more technical details, see our API documentation [mpenc-api]_.